grafana/Grafana-Alloy-for-Beginners/README.md

 #### Description

 One of our trusted informants has stashed an encrypted file—`secret_message.txt.enc`—on a remote dead-drop.
-This filel can be found within the mission repo.
+This file can be found within the series repo.

 The decryption key?
 Hidden in plain sight, embedded in an internal label on the service discovery targets.
 Since internal labels are stripped before metrics make it to Mimir, this covert tactic kept the key out of enemy hands.